Activity Card / Student I.D. Card

 Lunch and Breakfast Areas

 Inappropriate behavior in the cafeteria will not be tolerated and violators will be referred to the office and may lose lunchroom privileges and/or be assigned to clean-up duty.
-Lunch trays are not to leave the cafeteria and all food and beverages must be kept in the cafeteria or outside on the patio eating area near the cafeteria.
+Lunch trays are not to leave the cafeteria and all food and beverages must be kept in the cafeteria, other designated eating areas or outside on the patio eating area near the cafeteria.
 The school’s bookstore is open during lunch and provides a variety of food/beverage choices.

 Media Center / Library